 You should note a few things here:

-You’ll log in to both your personal Venmo account and business profile using your personal account’s credentials.
+You’ll log in to both your personal Venmo account and your business profile using your personal account’s credentials.

 You can create only one business profile.